A Lion Is in the Streets: Production

 James Cagney purchased the rights to Adria Locke Langley's book in early 1945.
 At the time, the $250,000 that Cagney paid was second only to the amount paid for A. J. Cronin's The Green Years in 1944.
 Cagney denied that the story was a biography of Huey Long.

 Jeanne Cagney played the role of Verity in a five-part radio adaptation of A Lion Is in the Streets as part of ABC Radio's Best Sellers program in September 1945.

-The Cagney brothers reportedly disagreed about the choice of screenwriter but at one point sought to recruit Roark Bradford.
+The Cagney brothers reportedly disagreed about the choice of the original screenwriter and at one point sought to recruit Roark Bradford.
 In 1951, Charles Bennett was employed to work on the script.

 The film production was scheduled to begin in December 1945 but was repeatedly delayed.
 With the move of Cagney Productions to General Service Studios in November 1946, the production of the film adaptation of Thorne Smith's The Stray Lamb was given priority, further delaying the A Lion Is in the Streets project.
 However, A Stray Lamb never materialized as a feature film.

 In 1947, producer William Cagney launched a nationwide contest to find an "exotic" woman to play Flamingo in the film who most closely resembled an artist's conception of the character, with a $5,000 prize.
 However, Anne Francis was ultimately cast in the role.

 In 1948, columnist Hedda Hopper speculated that the production had been delayed because of a threat issued by Huey Long's son that he would bring legal action against any studio that produced a film about his father's life.
 The release of Columbia's All the King's Men in 1949, a similar film based on Long's life, as well as the 1948 election of Long's brother Earl Long as governor of Louisiana, likely caused further delays.

 Cagney Productions announced the casting of the film's first role by signing James Barton in June 1948.
 Barton did not appear in the eventual film.
 The brothers' first choice for the lead role was Paul Douglas, but James Cagney ultimately played the role himself.
 In June 1950, Gordon Douglas was announced as the director.
 In October 1952, Raoul Walsh was named director.

 The film was originally intended to have musical components, with Cagney as a singing politician in the mold of former Texas governor W. Lee O'Daniel.

 Production finally began in early December 1952 and filming wrapped in January 1953.